Skip to content

 3. New immutable model instances are created and validated

-4. The new components (error injector, response generator, latency simulator) are built
+4. The new components (error injector, response/content/capture component, latency simulator) are built

 5. References are atomically swapped under a lock